robohydra/robohydra/tutorial/advanced/index.md

 the version number in the URLs.

 But what about tweaking the response we get from some other head?
 That's interesting, too.
-Let's turn "DuckDuckGo" into "Duck… Duck… Go!".
+Let's turn "DuckDuckGo" in the page title into "Duck… Duck… Go!".
 To do that, we have to create another head before the `RoboHydraHeadProxy`.
 This new head will call the proxying head with the `next` function, but passing a fake response object.
 Then it will tweak the body of that response, _then_ return that tweaked response.
-It sounds complicated, but the code is simple enough:
+It sounds complicated, but the code is simple
+enough:

+      // This at the top of the file var Response = require("robohydra").Response;

+      // ...

-      new RoboHydraHead({
+      // Then, right before the proxy head... new RoboHydraHead({
           path: '/',
           handler: function(req, res, next) {